Dental Implant Surgery

 After Placement of Dental Implants

-Be sure to take the prescribed antibiotics as directed to help prevent infection.
+Be sure to take the prescribed antibiotics as directed to help prevent or manage infection.

 Keep physical activities to a minimum immediately following surgery.
-If you exercise, throbbing or bleeding may occur.
-If this occurs, you should discontinue exercising.
-Keep in mind that you are probably not taking in normal nourishment.
+If you are considering exercise, throbbing or bleeding may occur.
+If that occurs, you should discontinue exercising.
+Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.